lowlighter/metrics/CONTRIBUTING.md

 It will create a new folder in [`source/templates`](https://github.com/lowlighter/metrics/tree/master/source/templates) with the following files:
 - A `README.md` to describe your template and document it
 - An `image.svg` with base structure for rendering
+- A `metadata.yml` which list templates attributes and supported formats
 - A `partials/` folder where you'll be able to implement parts of your template
   - A `partials/_.json` with a JSON array listing these parts in the order you want them displayed (unless overridden by user with `config_order` option)